sandhya123r/pandoc_resume/sandhya.md

   based on roles.
 Implemented with AWS for the cloud, spark for the database, python for framework and D3 for the UI.

-Priority-Based Flow control for Data Center Networks (Sep’2015-Present)
+Priority-Based Flow control for Data Center Networks (Fall ’15)

 * Research study on PFC, PAUSE frames, Ethernet network congestion control mechanism and usage of PFC in Data  centers.